Posted on Feb 02, 2007 - 12:26am by John P. in Dear The Man, Security

 Here’s what you can do about it.
 First, use one (or more) of the following tools to automatically erase all of the things on the list above.
 And by the way, all three of these offer Secure File Deletion, which makes the deletions unrecoverable:

 After you delete all of that stuff, you’re going to notice that Web sites which you used to go that recognized you don’t anymore.
 This is because the cookies have been deleted.
 Also, any of your saved passwords are gone, and that might make things a little less convenient.
-Don’t worry… you didn’t think The Man would leave you inconvenienced did you?
+Don’t worry… you didn’t think I would leave you inconvenienced did you?

 Now what you need in order to have a safe, secure and pleasant browsing experience is RoboForm.
-This is a little program which builds it’s self into Internet Explorer, Avant Browser or Firefox and which saves all of your login data to your favorite sites, but does so in an encrypted format so it can’t be snooped!
+This is a little program which builds itself into Internet Explorer, Avant Browser or Firefox and which saves all of your login data to your favorite sites, but does so in an encrypted format so it can’t be snooped!

 You should also review my article entitled How I’d Hack Your Weak Passwords.